EricThomson/mesmerize_setup/readme.md

 # A. Initial stuff

 1. Install miniconda (select the option to add anaconda to the PATH environment during installation)
-2. Install Atom (not really necessary but useful).
-3. Open your anaconda prompt:
+2. Open your anaconda prompt:

     conda init powershell

-4. The rest of your steps will be in powershell, go open powershell don't do anything else in conda prompt.
+3. The rest of your steps will be in powershell, go open powershell don't do anything else in conda prompt.
+Your powershell should now open as a conda base virtual environment with `(base)` before the directory path.

 # B. Create virtual environment
-Note if computer doesn't have gpu replace tensorflow-gpu with tensorflow in the following.
 1. First change some settings in powershell, run as admin:

     >Set-ExecutionPolicy RemoteSigned
     Set-ExecutionPolicy Bypass -scope Process -Force

-    Then close powershell, and open as normal (non-admin).
+    Then close powershell, and open a new instance as normal (non-admin).

 2. Increase pagefile
 This effectively gives you more RAM/memmap file size.
 It requires admin privileges so since you are doing step 1 already, might as well do this now too: